RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 :bluelight:`Effective costs over 6 years for purchased hardware`

-  Using the above estimated costs of $15K for cpu node and  $47K for a GPU node *and* consuming all SUs every 6 month reallocation cycle the following cost estimates of core-hour cost and gpu-hour costs would be as follows:
+  Using the above estimated costs of $15K for CPU node and  $47K for a GPU node *and* consuming all SUs every 6 month reallocation cycle the following cost estimates of core-hour cost and GPU-hour costs would be as follows:

 .. _effective costs: